nhcooper123/NATRICINE-traits/README.md

 # NATRICINE-traits
-Code for Natricine traits paper from V.Deepak's NATRICINE MSCA project
+Code for Natricine traits paper from V.Deepak's NATRICINE MSCA project.

 *This README is a work in progress...*

 Author(s): V.Deepak, Gustavo Burin and Natalie Cooper.

-This repository contains all the code and data used in the manuscript [Link to final published pdf will be here]().
+This repository contains the R code and data used in the manuscript [Link to final published pdf will be here]().
+Analyses done using other packages are not included here.

 To cite the paper:
 >